iSorp/macro-executor/README.md

 ## Custom Keywords

-* Symbol highlighting
+* Highlighting
-* Symbol description for hover and completion
+* Description for hover and completion

-Out of the box the extension supports semantic highlighting for Labels (>symbol), Variables (@symbol) and M/G-Codes.
+Out of the box the extension supports semantic highlighting for Labels ``>``, Symbols ``@`` and M/G-Codes and, Variables.
 Sometimes it could be useful to change the default highlighting for a particular symbol or for a type like a macro variable.
 Such a customization can be achieved by adding custom keyword items to the configuration property `macro.keywords` in the user/workspace settings: